 From its characteristics we can see that the tw5650 moves in the category of “bright” small home cinema that tariffs move under the psychological boundary of a thousand euros.

-The little Epson has to compete with an armada of literally small DLP headlights that have stroggylokathisei in this category in recent years by serious coordinates companies in Texas Instrumens technology such as BenQ, Optoma, Vivitek and ViewSonic.
+The little Epson has to compete with an armada of literally small DLP projectors that have the scepters in this category the last years by serious coordinates companies in Texas Instrumens technology such as BenQ, Optoma, Vivitek and ViewSonic.
 These are his opponents, they are called to compete and for this purpose Epson has done its utmost to achieve it.
 If you succeeded we will see below, be sure…

 Let’s do the unboxing…